 The process of applying for listed building consent is similar to applying for planning permission, you can find out about applying here.

 When we are considering whether to grant or refuse your application we must give special attention to the desirability of preserving the building, its setting and those features which make it special.
-As part of your application you will need to submit a Design and Access Statement and you should consider these factors when writing this.
+As part of your application you will need to submit a Design and Access Statement/Heritage Report, this should be undertaken by a specialist Heritage Consultant.

 We may need to consult with Historic England and other relevant bodies whilst assessing your application.
 While most applications are determined by us, in some cases they will be referred to the Secretary of State.